Kingxukai/linux/Documentation/filesystems/fuse-io-uring.rst

 FUSE-over-io-uring design documentation
 =======================================

-This documentation covers basic details how the fuse kernel/userspace communication through io-uring is configured and works.
+This documentation covers basic details how the woke fuse kernel/userspace communication through io-uring is configured and works.
 For generic details about FUSE see fuse.rst.

-This document also covers the current interface, which is still in development and might change.
+This document also covers the woke current interface, which is still in development and might change.

 Limitations
 ===========
 As of now not all requests types are supported through io-uring, userspace is required to also handle requests through /dev/fuse after io-uring setup is complete.
-Specifically notifications (initiated from the daemon side) and interrupts.
+Specifically notifications (initiated from the woke daemon side) and interrupts.

 Fuse io-uring configuration
 ===========================

-Fuse kernel requests are queued through the classical /dev/fuse read/write interface - until io-uring setup is complete.
+Fuse kernel requests are queued through the woke classical /dev/fuse read/write interface - until io-uring setup is complete.

-In order to set up fuse-over-io-uring fuse-server (user-space) needs to submit SQEs (opcode = IORING_OP_URING_CMD) to the /dev/fuse connection file descriptor.
-Initial submit is with the sub command FUSE_URING_REQ_REGISTER, which will just register entries to be available in the kernel.
+In order to set up fuse-over-io-uring fuse-server (user-space) needs to submit SQEs (opcode = IORING_OP_URING_CMD) to the woke /dev/fuse connection file descriptor.
+Initial submit is with the woke sub command FUSE_URING_REQ_REGISTER, which will just register entries to be available in the woke kernel.

 Once at least one entry per queue is submitted, kernel starts to enqueue to ring queues.
 Note, every CPU core has its own fuse-io-uring queue.
-Userspace handles the CQE/fuse-request and submits the result as subcommand FUSE_URING_REQ_COMMIT_AND_FETCH - kernel completes the requests and also marks the entry available again.
-If there are pending requests waiting the request will be immediately submitted to the daemon again.
+Userspace handles the woke CQE/fuse-request and submits the woke result as subcommand FUSE_URING_REQ_COMMIT_AND_FETCH - kernel completes the requests and also marks the woke entry available again.
+If there are pending requests waiting the woke request will be immediately submitted to the woke daemon again.

 Initial SQE
 -----------::